GSA/889-tool/README.md

 ### Setup instance-specific data (SAM Entity Management API key and contact email)

-Create an instance folder and add the Flask configuration file with the API key and contact email.
+To communicate with the SAM API you need an API Key.
+You will need to set an environmental variable with this key.
+On Mac/Linux systems you can eport it:

 ```
-mkdir instance
-echo "SAM_API_KEY = '<ADD_SAM_API_KEY>'" > instance/samtools.cfg
-echo "CONTACT_EMAIL = '<ADD_CONTACT_EMAIL>'" >> instance/samtools.cfg
+export SAM_API_KEY=YOUR_API_KEY
 ```

-### Run the Flask application:
+### Run the FastAPI application using uvicorn.
+The `--reload` will watch for changes and reload the app.

 ```
-flask --debug --app samtools run
+uvicorn samtools.wsgi:app --reload
 ```

 ### Optional: use gunicorn as a web server gateway interface (WSGI)

-This is not required to run a development instance of the Flask application, but is required for a production instance.
+This is not required to run a development instance of FastAPI application, but is the recommended way to run in production.
-If you would like to run gunicorn in front of Flask you can run the Flask application with:
+If you would like to run gunicorn with uvicorn workers (for nice async IO):

 ```
-gunicorn samtools.wsgi:app
+gunicorn samtools.wsgi:app --workers 2 --worker-class uvicorn.workers.UvicornWorker
 ```

 NOTE: gunicorn runs on port 8000 by default.